 Music and Sound enriched every facet of pre-modern life, liturgy and ritual above all.
 This interdisciplinary seminar introduces medievalists - especially those without formal musical education- to the cultures of medieval and Renaissance music.
 It should enable students from any discipline to engage music and the sonic more fully in their research and teaching.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Medieval and Renaissance music's fragmentary survival has inspired scholars, performers, composers, and artists to realize what remains according to varying creative urges and ideological preoccupations.
 This course examines the cultures of early music as well as their living legacies.
-Studying musical traditions 1000-1600, we build a technical vocabulary for discussing music and seek to understand how historical change affects aesthetics, music-making, and listening from 1000-2018.
-We also study the reception medieval music -- how it has been rejected, restored, recreated, and reimagined -- to consider how "the medieval" is historically produced.
+Studying musical traditions from 1000 to 1600, we build a technical vocabulary for discussing music and seek to understand how historical change affects aesthetics, music-making, and listening from 1000 to the present.
+We also study the reception of medieval music—how it has been rejected, restored, recreated, and reimagined—to consider how "the medieval" is historically produced.
 No prior musical experience required.

 MVST 5102.
 Theorizing Medieval Sound: Medieval Sonic Worlds.
 (4 Credits)